pablowilliams87/api-example/README.md

 I chose redis as cache technology because
 - It permits to create a redis clusters to scale in case of application grows
 - It permits to insert redis keys with fixed TTL as invalidation strategy
-- It permits to configure prefix keys to do partial cache clearing (ex: clear all keys with prefix XX)
+- It permits to configure prefix keys to do partial cache clearing (e.g.: clear all keys with prefix XX)
 - API framework (Flask) has a native integration using CACHE_TYPE redis